Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/grendel.md

   - name: "Frightful Presence"
     desc: " ([[aura]], [[emotion]], [[fear]], [[mental]]);  60 feet, DC 38."
   - name: "Attack of Opportunity"
-    desc: "⬲  Grendel gains an extra reaction at the start of each of his turns that he can use only to make an [[Attack of Opportunity]] with his claw.
-He can't use more than one [[Attack of Opportunity]] triggered by the same action."
+    desc: "⬲  Grendel gains an extra reaction at the start of each of his turns that he can use only to make an [[Attack-of-Opportunity|Attack of Opportunity]] with his claw.
+He can't use more than one [[Attack-of-Opportunity|Attack of Opportunity]] triggered by the same action."
   - name: "Ferocity"
     desc: "⬲ "
   - name: "Unstoppable"